LINQ Inner Join with AND and OR condition

 Note

-1. Always remember, both the anonymous types should have exact same number of properties with same name and Datatype otherwise you will get the compile time error "Type inference failed in the call to Join".
+1. Always remember, both the anonymous types should have exact same number of properties with the same name and Datatype otherwise you will get the compile time error "Type inference failed in the call to Join".

 2. Both the comparing fields should define either NULL or NOT NULL values.

-3. If one of them is defined NULL and other is defined NOT NULL then we need to do typecasting of a NOT NULL field to NULL data type like as above
+3. If one of them is defined NULL and the other is defined NOT NULL then we need to do typecasting of a NOT NULL field to NULL data type like as above

 Inner Join with OR condition